On ultrafilter extensions of first-order models and ultrafilter interpretations: Ultrafilter interpretations

-Generalized models actually generalize not all ordinary models but those that are ultrafilter extensions of some models.
-It is worth also pointing out that whenever a~generalized interpretation is {\it principal}, i.e.~all non-logical symbols are interpreted by principal ultrafilters, we naturally identify it with the obvious ordinary interpretation with the same universe~$\scc X$; however, not every ordinary interpretation with the universe~$\scc X$ is of this form.
-Precise relationships between generalized models, ordinary models, and ultrafilter extensions will be described in Theorems \ref{e-and-E하s-ultraextensions} and~\ref{e-and-E-topology}.
-Let us also note in advance that in the last section, we shall define a~wider concept of generalized models, which will cover (up to some natural identification) all ordinary models.
+Ultrafilter models actually generalize not all ordinary models but those that are ultrafilter extensions of some models.
+It is worth also pointing out that whenever an ultrafilter interpretation is {\it principal}, i.e.~all non-logical symbols are interpreted by principal ultrafilters, we naturally identify it with the obvious ordinary interpretation with the same universe~$\scc X$; however, not every ordinary interpretation with the universe~$\scc X$ is of this form.
+Precise relationships between ultrafilter models, ordinary models, and ultrafilter extensions will be described in Theorems \ref{e-and-E-as-ultraextensions} and~\ref{e-and-E-topology}.
+Let us also note in advance that ultrafilter models in the wide sense, which we shall define in Section~4, will cover (up to some natural identification) not ultrafilter extensions only but all ordinary models.

 An ultrafilter valuation~$v$ is {\it principal\/} iff it takes any variable to a~principal ultrafilter.